Saudi Arabia–United Arab Emirates relations: Rise of Mohammed bin Salman

-Saudi-led intervention in Yemen
+2015 Intervention in Yemen

-The United Arab Emirates joined Saudi Arabia for the Saudi-led intervention in Yemen against the Houthis.
-Despite their alliance, there have been differences between the Saudi and Emirati approach to Yemen, such as the UAE's support for the separatists of the Southern Transitional Council and opposition to Al-Islah.
+In 2015, the United Arab Emirates joined Saudi Arabia for the Saudi-led intervention in Yemen against the Houthis.
+Despite their alliance, there were differences between the Saudi and Emirati approach to Yemen, such as the UAE's support for the separatists of the Southern Transitional Council and opposition to Al-Islah.

 In July 2019, the UAE withdrew its forces from the Saudi-led intervention in Yemen following reported disagreements over the prospects of military victory, Emirati opposition to Islamist militias in northern Yemen, and Saudi support for Yemeni President Abdrabbuh Mansur Hadi.
+Since then, Saudi- and UAE-backed forces have occasionally engaged in hostility, and in December 2025 the STC took over the vast majority of Yemeni government territory.
+This has led to strained relations between the two countries.

+Differences between Saudi Arabia and the UAE over Yemen later widened, contributing to the December 2025 escalation.

+Shared and compatible positions

-Qatar diplomatic crisis (2017 – 2021)
+Qatar crisis

-The UAE joined Saudi Arabia in the Saudi led coalition of severing ties with Qatar due to Qatar's alleged support for terrorism in 2017, causing the Qatar diplomatic crisis.
+The UAE joined Saudi Arabia in the Saudi-led coalition of severing ties with Qatar due to Qatar's support for terrorism in 2017, causing the Qatar diplomatic crisis.

 In May 2017, an unnamed source alleged that Saudi Arabia and UAE planned a joint Saudi-UAE invasion of Qatar which was ultimately abandoned due to opposition by the United States.

-2018 Saudi Canada diplomatic dispute
+Saudi–Canada diplomatic dispute

-The United Arab Emirates backed Saudi Arabia in its August 2018 dispute with Canada.
+In 2018, the United Arab Emirates backed Saudi Arabia in its August 2018 dispute with Canada.

-2020 Israel–United Arab Emirates relations
+Israel–UAE relations

-Saudi Arabia has stayed silent on the issue of 2020 agreement establishing relations between Israel and UAE in exchange for Israel to halt annexation of the West Bank.
+Saudi Arabia has stayed silent on the issue of a 2020 agreement establishing relations between Israel and UAE in exchange for Israel to halt annexation of the West Bank.
 The agreement appeared at odds with the 2002 Arab Peace Initiative, which was spearheaded by Saudi Arabia, and would have required Israel to withdraw from all occupied territories in exchange for normal relations with Arab states.
+During the 2026 US-Iran war, in a sign of warming relations between Israel and the UAE, it was announced that Israel had provided the UAE with military advisors and a ballistic missile and drone defense system with soldiers to man it.